shabrina12/BEU-Music-Front-End-Landing-Page/README.md

 # Responsive Front End Website - BEU Music using React JS
-This project is a single page web front end for Learn It using the React JS framework.
+This project is a single page front end web for BEU Music build with React JS framework.
 I created this project as an exercise to develop front end skills

 ## Table of contents